 PRINTED ELECTRONICS The future of electronics is flexible

+MICROCONTROLLERS

+generation of MCU capability

-MICROCONTROLLERS MCX delivers the next generation of MCU capability
+MCX delivers the next

+ENTENTS

 MACHINE VISION Designing a vision sensor for a world in motion

-CIRCUIT BOARDSFrom design to finished PCB
+CIRCUIT BOARDS From design to finished PCB

+Circulation Account Manager: Liz Poole liz.poole@designing-electronics.com

+mark.leary@designing-electronics.com Director of Operations: Denise Pattenden denise.pattenden@designing-electronics.com

+CIRCULATION

+PUBLISHER

+Mark Leary

 Contact

-FDITORIAI

-Managing Editor: Clive 'Max' Maxfield max@designing-electronics.com
+FDITORIAL Managing Editor: Clive 'Max' Maxfield max@designing-electronics.com

-ADVERTISING

-Sales Executive: Will Leary william.leary@designing-electronics.com
+ADVERTISING Sales Executive: Will Leary william.leary@designing-electronics.com

+DESIGN
-Production & Design Manager: Josh Hilton josh.hilton@designing-electronics.com

-Junior Creative Artworker: Tom Claydon-Smith tom.claydon-smith@designing-electronics.com
+Production & Design Manager: Josh Hilton josh.hilton@designing-electronics.com Junior Creative Artworker: Tom Claydon-Smith tom.claydon-smith@designing-electronics.com

-CIRCUI ATION

-Circulation Account Manager: Liz Poole liz.poole@designing-electronics.com

-PUBLISHER Mark Leary

-mark.leary@designing-electronics.com

-Director of Operations: Denise Pattenden

-denise.pattenden@designing-electronics.com

 Articles appearing in this magazine do not necessarily express the views of the Editor or the publishers.
-Every effort is made to ensure the accuracy of information published.
-No legal responsibility will be accepted by the publishers for loss arising from articles / information contained and published.
+Every effort is made Index appointing in the index the origination of the index and index and interaction of the build of the publishers for loss arising from articles / information contained and published.
 All rights reserved.
 No part of this publication may be reproduced or stored in a retrieval system or transmitted in any form without the written consent of the publishers.

 EDITORS WORD

 Welcome to the future!